-Austin, Texas—The national average interest rate on new credit card offers increased this week, according to the CreditCards.com Weekly Credit Card Rate Report, after Barclays and Capital One made card charges.
+Austin, Texas—Interest rates on new credit card offers fell from their record highs this week, according to the CreditCards.com Weekly Credit Card Rate Report.

-The average is composed of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed below.
+The average is composed of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category.
 Introductory (teaser) rates are not included in the calculation.
-Among the nine card categories, average annual percentage rates (APRs) rose in three, fell in one and were unchanged in five.

 Rates for card categories tracked by CreditCards.com are listed below: